brad28b/meshtastic-mqtt-mysql/README.md

+Note:

-Note: If you prefer Python, I've ported this script to Python <a href='https://github.com/brad28b/meshtastic-mqtt-mysql-python/'>here</a>
+If you prefer Python, I've ported this script to Python <a href='https://github.com/brad28b/meshtastic-mqtt-mysql-python/'>here</a>

+If you prefer C++, I've ported this script to C++ <a href='https://github.com/brad28b/meshtastic-mqtt-mysql-cpp'>here</a>

 # meshtastic-mqtt-mysql